5-MeO-MiPT: Research

 5-MeO-MiPT, under the developmental code name MSD-001, is being developed for the treatment of psychiatric disorders.
 It is under development specifically by Mindstate Design Labs.
 As of October 2025, the drug is in phase 1 clinical trials in the United States and European Union.
 A phase 1 trial was completed in July 2025.
 Mindstate Design Labs has developed an artificial intelligence (AI) platform known as Osmanthus to analyze trip reports in order to identify relationships between receptor interactions and psychoactive effects.
 Other research of this sort has also been conducted and published by other groups.
 Mindstate Design Labs's platform has processed 70,000 online trip reports and led to the selection of 5-MeO-MiPT for development.
 According to its developer, 5-MeO-MiPT is intended as a "neutral base compound" with mild effects on its own for use as a sort of "psychedelic tofu" in combination with other drugs to precisely modulate serotonin receptors and create various unique altered states of consciousness.

-Mindstate Design Labs has described 5-MeO-MiPT as the "least psychedelic psychedelic that's psychoactive".
-It is described as being quite psychoactive, but as lacking "hallucinations" and as not producing "mind-bending trips".
-The drug was assessed at five different doses by oral administration in a phase 1 trial in 47 individuals.
-Its effects included heightened emotions, associative thinking, enhanced imagination, and perceptual effects such as brighter colors.
-However, there were no hallucinations, self-disintegration, oceanic boundlessness, or other typical features of psychedelic experiences.
-Its onset was 30 minutes and its peak of effects was 1.5 to 2 hours.
-Mindstate Design Labs has hypothesized that a mild psychedelic experience, as with 5-MeO-MiPT, could still provide therapeutic benefits without overt hallucinogenic effects.